USE CASES

 Common failure modes

-• Relying on lagging static indices that mask rapid shifts in governing conditions
+• Relying on lagging country ratings that miss rapid shifts.

 Talosai in Practice